-This is similar to a scavenger hunt in which you begin by "gathering" items by capturing them with your camera.
-You'll employ it in conversational comments and queries after you've collected it.
-Finally, by utilizing audio by real native speakers, you will be able to use those terms in chat conversations.
+This is similar to a scavenger hunt in which you begin by “gathering” items by capturing them with your camera.
+You’ll employ it in conversational comments and queries after you’ve collected it.
+Finally, by utilizing audio from real native speakers, you will be able to use those terms in chat conversations.

-Rosetta Stone's Stories harnesses our common love for storytelling with bite-sized anecdotes that keep you intrigued and help you fine-tune your listening skills.
-The diversity of stories available will provide you with an insight into the culture of the language you're learning.
+Rosetta Stone’s Stories harness our common love for storytelling with bite-sized anecdotes that keep you intrigued and help you fine-tune your listening skills.
+The diversity of stories available will provide you with an insight into the culture of the language you’re learning.
 This feature can be used in a variety of ways.
 You can read it out yourself, have it read by a native speaker, or record yourself reading it to improve your speaking skills.

 Phrasebook has different categories.
 Greetings, shopping terminology, dining, and other topics are among the topics covered.
 You can easily pick and choose the category you want to study at your leisure.
 You can learn new words and hear the correct pronunciation professionally recorded by native speakers.

 The next thing to consider about LinguaLift VS Rosetta Stone, which other people miss, is the design and interface.
 While the main focus of a language learning app should be the learning content and process, it is still important to have an enticing design and well-developed user interface.
 First of all, these are apps, so; learners expect some innovations that the traditional way of learning a language should have.
-Remember, learners learn best when the app is easy to navigate and easy to the eye.
+Remember, learners, learn best when the app is easy to navigate and easy to the eye.